Xilinx/PYNQ/docs/source/getting_started.rst

 When you open a notebook and make any changes, or execute cells, the notebook document will be modified.
 It is recommended that you "Save a copy" when you open a new notebook.
-If you want to restore the original versions, you can download all the example notebooks from the `PYNQ GitHub page
+If you want to restore the original versions, you can download all the example notebooks from `GitHub
 <https://www.github.com/xilinx/pynq>`_ .

 Accessing Files on The Board